 Stephen Elsden, Chief Executive

-Stephen has nearly 30 years’ experience in the voluntary sector, and before joining Compaid was in charge of marketing for Leonard Cheshire Disability.
+Stephen has over 30 years’ experience in the voluntary sector, and before joining Compaid was in charge of marketing for Leonard Cheshire Disability.
 He is a former Trustee of both the Institute of Fundraising and the Small Charities Coalition, and has written and presented extensively on charity and fundraising issues.
 He is a mentor and coach to other charity CEOs through Pilotlight and Kent and Medway Charity Mentors.
 He lives in Tunbridge Wells with his wife and daughter.

 John Ashelford, Chairman